Swalwell scandal: Sensenbrenner complaint demands House Ethics Committee 'immediately' open investigation

 Swalwell's office declined to comment on the complaint.

 The Wisconsin Republican submitted the complaint to the committee Friday.
-Once submitted to the committee, the chair and ranking member have 14 calendar days, or 5 legislative days, to determine whether the information submitted would meet the requirements of committee rules for what constituted a complaint.
+Once submitted to the committee, the chair and ranking member have 14 calendar days, or five legislative days, to determine whether the information submitted would meet the requirements of committee rules for what constituted a complaint.

-Should the committee chair and ranking member jointly determine whether the requirements are met, they would have 45 calendar days, or 5 legislative days to recommend to the committee that it resolve or dispose of the complaint; establish an investigative subcommittee; or request more time to review the matter.
+Should the committee chair and ranking member jointly determine whether the requirements are met, they would have 45 calendar days, or five legislative days, to recommend to the committee that it resolve or dispose of the complaint; establish an investigative subcommittee; or request more time to review the matter.

 According to committee rules, if the complaint is not disposed of or consideration extended, an investigative subcommittee would be formed.